Blockade of Wonsan: Battle of the Buzz Saw

-The Battle of the Buzz Saw, as United States Navy personnel called it, was a response to the UN's attacks on Wonsan.
+The Battle of the Buzz Saw, as United States Navy personnel called it, was North Korea's response to the UN's attacks on Wonsan.
 After causing heavy damage to North Korean forces within the previous months, the situation escalated as the communists started utilizing new weapons to lift the blockade.
 On July 6, 1951, the United States launched another naval bombardment of the area, causing high casualties and tempting the North Koreans to retaliate with an especially heavy bombardment on July 17, 1951.

 For four and a half hours the destroyers USS O'Brien, USS Blue and USS Alfred A. Cunningham engaged the batteries at Wonsan, firing 2,336 rounds of 5-inch shells.
 The North Koreans offered heavy resistance, and over 500 splashes were counted, but there was no serious damage to the American vessels.
 The next day USS Frank E. Evans engaged the batteries and received four near misses, wounding four men aboard the ship.